After virus fades, service industries may be changed forever

 Becky Ahlgren Bedics, 49, of Fishers, Indiana, has been working out via Zoom since her fitness club closed temporarily in mid-March.
 But she plans to trek over to the club when it reopens.
 She misses the camaraderie.
 “There’s such a connection that you have with people,” she added.

 D'Ínnocenzio reported from New York.
-Associated Press writers Christopher Rugaber in Washington and Josh Hoffner in Phoenix, Arizona, contributed to this story.
+Associated Press writers Christopher Rugaber in Washington and Josh Hoffner in Phoenix contributed to this story.